Skip to Content

 Horseback Riding Saddle Sores: Healing & Preventing

-Minor saddle sores are part of the experience of learning to ride, but saddle sores that cause pain or break the skin aren’t normal, and may require some experimenting to prevent in the future.
+Minor saddle sores are part of the experience of learning to ride, but saddle sores that cause pain or break the skin aren’t normal.
+When saddle sores appear, it’s usually a cue that preventative measures are needed.

 Factors that impact saddle sores include: